How to survive Valentine’s Day as a couple

 Valentine’s Day FEELS significant because it’s a great way to sell heart printed kitchen towels, candles, utensils, plates, pajamas, lipsticks, nail polishes, flowers, cards, chocolates, candies, socks, underwear, slippers, robes, hair clips, hair ties, body creams, soap, cookie cutters, whisks, blankets, pillows, bedsheets, erasers, pencil cases, gloves, hats, sweaters and I don’t think I’ve even scratched the surface.

 But it is just a day.
 Some people look forward to it because they create community around this day.
-Meet their friends, carve out time with spouses or lovers.
-Plan conversations around meals and activities and I think that’s so beautiful and what makes humans human well.
-Personally, I love that aspect of holidays and I would love to see more of it in my own life and reflected in my online communities.
+Meet their friends, carve out time with spouses or lovers and plan conversations around meals and activities.
+I personally think that’s beautiful and what makes humans human well.
+I love that aspect of holidays and would love to see more of it in my own life and reflected in my online communities.
 But I don’t think these moments that fill our lives with warmth need to be contained within the same calendar markers as marketing campaigns and product rollouts.

-That being said, we have all received the messaging that Valentine’s Day is meant to be special and significant, irrelevant of where the day originated from; honouring a martyr in the 8th century, first associated with love in the 15th century and first commercialized in the 19th century.
+Most of us have received the messaging that Valentine’s Day is meant to be special and significant.
+While it’s origins may have since changed from honouring a martyr in the 8th century, first associated with love in the 15th century and first commercialized in the 19th century, today it is seen as a holiday that needs to be marked by spending and special commitments.

 Start by checking in with yourself.
 Ask questions such as: